 In their print shop in Venice John and Wendelin of Speier are probably the first printers to use pure roman type, which no longer looks like the handwritten characters that other printers have been trying to imitate until then.
 Another printer in Venice, Nicolas Jenson, produces a more distinguished roman font which still serves as a model for type designers today.

-‘De honesta voluptate’ (On honourable pleasure) is one of the first printed cookbook.
+‘De honesta voluptate’ (On honourable pleasure) is one of the first printed cookbooks.
 It is as much a series of moral essays as a cookbook.
-Ten years later ‘Kuchenmeysterey’ (Kitchen Mastery) becomes the first printed German cook book.
+Ten years later ‘Kuchenmeysterey’ (Kitchen Mastery) becomes the first printed German cookbook.

-Dutch printer Gotfried van Os (Gotfred of Ghemen) establishes the first print shop in Copenhagen.
+Johan Snell introduces printing in Odense.
+Dutch printer Gotfried van Os (Gotfred of Ghemen) establishes the first print shop in Copenhagen in 1493.

 Anton Koberger, a publisher and printer in Nuremberg, prints his most famous book, the ‘Nuremberg Chronicle’.
 It is illustrated with hundreds of woodcuts, many of them portraits.
 These portraits are all imaginary and the same block is often used to depict different persons.